-Unfortunately, an UPP policeman, when in contact with other sectors of the police, he will frequently hear: 'this guy is UPP, he does not shoot, does not arrest'.
-As if our work was to shoot and to arrest...It is totally the opposite, as an UPP you need to be smart, you are community police, you need to anticipate the problem, be proactive and use your brain."
+"Unfortunately, an UPP policeman, when in contact with other sectors of the police, he will frequently hear: 'This guy is UPP, he does not shoot, he does not arrest.'
+As if our work were to shoot and to arrest...
+It is totally the opposite, as an UPP you need to be smart, you are community police, you need to anticipate the problem, to be proactive and to use your brain."
+(UPP commander, headquarters)

-UPP is the great avenue for us to transform the police.
-And why?
-I have in my team an ex-skull, an ex-BOPE.
-He was like a robot, and I said: 'now my friend, the game is different, let's go?'
+"UPP is the great avenue for us to transform the police.
+Why?
+I have in an ex-skull, an ex-BOPE4 my team.
+He was like a robot, and I said: 'Now my friend, the game is different, let's go?'
 'Let's go', he said.
-One day he comes here and the guy is crying, all sentiment (laughs): 'Colonel, I had never had a hug from people in the community, only bullets'..."
+One day, he came here and the guy was crying, all sentiment [laughs]: 'Colonel, I had never had a hug from people in the community, only bullets'..."
+(UPP commander, headquarters)